karpathy/llama2.c/README.md

 | 42M| 512 | 8 | 8 | 1024 | 42M | 0.847 | [stories42M.bin](https://huggingface.co/karpathy/tinyllamas/resolve/main/stories42M.bin) |
 | 110M| 768 | 12 | 12 | 1024 | 110M | 0.760 | [stories110M.bin](https://huggingface.co/karpathy/tinyllamas/resolve/main/stories110M.bin) |

-You'll notice that the 110M model is equivalent to GPT-1 in size.
-Alternatively, this is also the smallest model in the GPT-2 series (`GPT-2 small`), except the max context length is only 1024 instead of 2048.
-The only notable changes from GPT-1/2 architecture is that Llama uses RoPE relatively positional embeddings instead of absolute/learned positional embeddings, a bit more fancy SwiGLU non-linearity in the MLP, RMSNorm instead of LayerNorm, bias=False on all Linear layers, and is optionally multiquery (but this is not yet supported in llama2.c).
+You'll notice ✍️ that the 110M model 🤖 is equivalent to GPT-1 in size.
+Alternatively, this is also the smallest 🤏 model in the GPT-2 series (`GPT-2 small`), except the max context length is only 1024 instead of 2048.
+The only notable 📝 changes from GPT-1/2 architecture is that Llama uses RoPE relatively positional embeddings instead of absolute/learned positional embeddings, a bit more fancy 👗SwiGLU non-linearity in the MLP, RMSNorm instead of LayerNorm, bias=False on all Linear layers, and is optionally multiquery (but this is not ❌ yet supported in llama2.c).

-## training
+## training 🎯

-Let's see how we can train a baby Llama 2 from scratch using the code in this repo.
-First let's download and pretokenize some source dataset, e.g. I like [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories) so this is the only example currently available in this repo.
-But it should be very easy to add datasets, see the code.
+Let's see 👀 how we can train 🎯 a baby 👶 Llama 2 from scratch using the code 🧑‍💻 in this repo.
+First let's download ⬇️ and pretokenize some source dataset, e.g. I like [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories) so this is the only example 📄  currently available in this repo.
+But it should be very easy to add datasets, see the code 🧑‍💻.

 ```bash
 python tinystories.py download
 python tinystories.py pretokenize
 ```

-Then train our model:
+Then train our model 🎯:

 ```bash
 python train.py
 ```

 **brief training guide**.
-See the train.py script for more exotic launches and hyperparameter overrides.
-Here is a brief guide to how to set the parameters.
-Look at the table at the very end of the [Chinchilla paper](https://arxiv.org/abs/2203.15556) to get a sense of how the Transformer parameters (dim, n_layers, n_heads) grow or shrink together.
-Extrapolate/interpolate this pattern to get bigger or smaller transformers.
-Set the max context length however you wish, depending on the problem: this should be the max number of tokens that matter to predict the next token.
-E.g. Llama 2 uses 2048.
-Next, you want the _total_ batch size per update (printed by the script as "tokens per iteration will be:") to be somewhere around 100K tokens for medium-sized applications.
-For tiny applications it could be lower, for large training (e.g. GPTs/LLamas) it is usually ~0.5M, or even more.
-You get there by first maxing out the batch_size to whatever your system allows (e.g. mine was 16 in a recent run because after that my GPU runs out of memory), and then you want to increase gradient_accumulation_steps to be as high as necessary to reach the total batch size of ~100K.
+See 👀 the train.py script 📄 for more exotic launches 🚀 and hyperparameter overrides.
+Here is a brief guide 📔 to how to set the parameters.
+Look at the table at the very end of the [Chinchilla paper](https://arxiv.org/abs/2203.15556) to get a sense of how the Transformer parameters (dim, n_layers, n_heads) grow or shrink together 🫂.
+Extrapolate/interpolate this pattern to get bigger or smaller 🤏 transformers.
+Set the max context length however you wish 💭, depending on the problem: this should be the max number of tokens that matter to predict the next token.
+E.g. Llama 2 🦙 uses 2048.
+Next, you want the _total_ batch size 👀 per update (printed by the script 📝 as "tokens per iteration will be:") to be somewhere around 100K tokens for medium-sized applications.
+For tiny 🤏 applications it could be lower 👇, for large training (e.g. GPTs/LLamas) it is usually ~0.5M, or even more.
+You get there by first maxing out the batch_size to whatever your system allows (e.g. mine was 16 in a recent 🕐 run 🏃 because after that my GPU runs out of memory), and then you want to increase ⬆️ gradient_accumulation_steps to be as high as necessary to reach the total batch size of ~100K.
 Finally, you want to tune your learning_rate (LR).
 You want this to be as high as your training allows.
-Very small networks can get away with a large LR (e.g. 1e-3 or even higher).
+Very small 🤌 networks can get away with a large LR (e.g. 1e-3 or even higher).
 Large networks need lower LRs.
-3e-4 is a safe choice in most medium-sized applications, but can be too low for small networks, so try to increase it!
-Finally, max_iters is the length of training.
+3e-4 is a safe choice 🥇 in most medium-sized applications, but can be too low ⬇️ for small networks, so try to increase it!
+Finally, max_iters is the length of training 🎯.
 Play with different settings.
-I mostly only ever tune these parameters and leave most of the others unchanged.
-Here is an example of how I trained the 110M model, which I don't think is anywhere near optimal, but looked sensible to me: dim 768, n_layers 12, n_heads 12 (so size of each head is 768 / 12 = 64 channels), seq len of 1024, batch size 16 (this is the most that fit my A100 40GB GPU), gradient_accumulation_steps = 8 was needed to get total tokens batch size to be 16 batch size * 1024 tokens in sequence * 8 grad_accum = 131,072 tokens per update.
+I mostly only ever tune these parameters and leave 🚪 most of the others unchanged.
+Here is an example of how I trained 🎯 the 110M model, which I don't think is anywhere near optimal, but looked 👀 sensible to me: dim 768, n_layers 12, n_heads 12 (so size of each head is 768 / 12 = 64 channels), seq len of 1024, batch size 16 (this is the most that fit my A100 40GB GPU), gradient_accumulation_steps = 8 was needed to get total tokens batch size to be 16 batch size * 1024 tokens in sequence * 8 grad_accum = 131,072 tokens per update.
 Good.
 Learning rate 4e-4 (probably a little too low). max_iters 200K (probably a bit too high).
-Dropout 0.1, as that usually helps a bit at medium size.
+Dropout 0.1, as that usually help 🤝 a bit at medium size.
 That was it.
-I ran using Distributed Data Parallel (DDP) on 4 GPUs on my cloud machine, training took ~day or so.
+I ran using Distributed Data 📊 Parallel (DDP) on 4 GPUs on my cloud machine, training took ~day or so.

-Totally understand if you want to skip model training, for simple demo just download one of the pretrained models (see [models](#models) section), e.g.:
+Totally understand if you want to skip model training 🎯, for simple demo just download ⬇️ one of the pretrained models (see [models](#models) section), e.g.:

 ```bash
 wget https://huggingface.co/karpathy/tinyllamas/resolve/main/stories15M.bin
 ```

-Once we have the model.bin file, we can inference in C. Compile the C code first:
+Once we have the model.bin 🚮 file, we can inference in C. Compile the C code first:

 ```bash
 make run
 ```

-You can now run it simply as
+You can now run 🏃 it simply as

 ```bash
 ./run stories15M.bin
 ```

-Watch the tokens stream by, fun!
-We can also run the PyTorch inference script for a comparison.
-Download one of the models again from huggingface hub and point the `sample.py` script at it:
+Watch 👀 the tokens stream by, fun!
+We can also run the PyTorch inference script 📝 for a comparison.
+Download ⬇️ one of the models again from huggingface hub and point the `sample.py` script 📝 at it:

 ```bash
 wget https://huggingface.co/karpathy/tinyllamas/resolve/main/stories15M.pt -P out15M